tdhock/change-tutorial/Submission.md

 * perform changepoint analyses using unsupervised and supervised methods.
 * check assumptions made within a changepoint analysis.
 * summarize and evaluate results of a changepoint analysis.
-* compare the accuracy of different changepoint detection methods using cross-validation.
+* compare the accuracy of different labeled changepoint detection methods using cross-validation.

 ## Detailed Outline